altaweelala/RGM-Mobility-Model-for-FANETs/README.md

 The implementation corresponds to the model presented in the paper:

-**“A New GPS Spoofing Attack and a Regulated Gauss-Markov Mobility Model for FANETs”**, published in *Ad Hoc Networks*.
+**“A New GPS Spoofing Attack and a Regulated Gauss-Markov Mobility Model for FANETs”**, submitted to *Ad Hoc Networks*.

 ## Files
 The implementation consists of the following files: